natebarksdale/natebarksdale.github.io/src/content/blog/2023-04-21-who-invented-ice-cream.md

 coordinates: [34.0, 42.0]
 ---

-For the History Channel, I wrote about the intriguing origins and historical journey of ice cream.
+For the History Channel, I wrote about my favorite frozen treat.

 > According to popular legend, ice cream was invented by the ancient Chinese, brought to Italy by [Marco Polo](https://www.history.com/topics/exploration/marco-polo), to France by [Catherine de Medici](https://www.history.com/topics/renaissance/medici-family), and thence to America by [Thomas Jefferson](https://www.history.com/news/thomas-jefferson-americas-pioneering-gourmand).
 The truth, however, about summer’s favorite chilled dairy treat is a bit more difficult to pin down.
 >